Laguna Cuicocha: Best Day Hike in Otavalo, Ecuador

 OTAVALO: THE MARKET TOWN

-Generally, as we travel long-term, we were not interested in buying anything anyway (as there is no room in our backpacks), what we were more into, was hiking around the town, as the settings of Otavalo is truly picturesque and surprisingly it is still largely undiscovered - during our visit of Laguna Cuicocha we met only 8 people on the trail.
+Generally, as we travel long-term, we were not interested in buying anything anyway (as there is no room in our backpacks), what we were more into, was hiking around the town, as the settings of Otavalo is truly picturesque and surprisingly it is still largely undiscovered - during our visit of Laguna Cuicocha we met less than 10 people on the trail.